Brachial plexus injury care at Mayo Clinic

 With state-of-the-art research and laboratory facilities, Mayo Clinic specialists use advanced technology, sophisticated imaging tests and comprehensive examinations to obtain a detailed, accurate diagnosis of your injury.
 Surgeons, radiologists, physical therapists and other specialists collaborate as a team to evaluate your condition and determine the most appropriate treatment.

-At Mayo Clinic's campuses in Minnesota, Arizona, and Florida, neurosurgeons and orthopedic surgeons work together as a team, performing needed surgeries simultaneously.
+At Mayo Clinic's campuses in Minnesota, Arizona and Florida, neurosurgeons and orthopedic surgeons work together to perform needed surgeries simultaneously.
 One may be operating on your brachial plexus while another is obtaining nerve grafts from your calf or harvesting muscle to transfer to your injured arm.
 This can shorten the length of time you need to be under anesthesia.